The County Council is responsible for adopting the laws of the County. The legislative process follows a monthly schedule.

 3rd Monday - Public hearing on legislation introduced that month (opportunity to testify)

-4th Monday - Legislative work session, if needed
+Within one week of the Public Hearing - Legislative work session, if needed

 Note: If Monday falls on a holiday, Council meetings are held on Tuesday or the first day after the Holiday(s).
 The Council is in recess in August.
 The Council does not meet the month of November during a local election year.